FREDERICK JORDAN CHAMBERS | SYDNEY

-Her experience as a barrister is complemented by a two year stint as in-house counsel at the City of Sydney, conducting significant litigation, particularly in the enforcement of the Environmental Planning and Assessment Act 1979 (NSW) and related environment protection and local government legislation, and providing complex legal advice to the Council in all aspects of local government and planning law and real property issues.
+Her experience as a barrister is complemented by a two year stint as in-house counsel at the City of Sydney, conducting significant litigation, see City of Sydney cases.
+The particular focus was on the enforcement of the Environmental Planning and Assessment Act 1979 (NSW) and related environment protection and local government legislation, and providing complex legal advice to the Council in all aspects of local government and planning law and real property issues.

 Louise has widespread training and experience in mediation and alternative dispute resolution.
 She is the author of Crown Lands and Protected Areas in The Environmental Law Handbook – Planning & Land Use in New South Wales (6th Edition, 2015), published by Thomson Reuters and is a regular speaker, delivering presentations and papers on a broad range of substantive and procedural law issues.